spl0k/supysonic/README.md

     supysonic=# CREATE EXTENSION citext;

-If you absolutely have no clue about databases, you can go with _SQLite_.
+If you absolutely have no clue about databases, you can go with _SQLite_ as it doesn't need any setup other than specifying a path for the database.
 Note that using _SQLite_ for large libraries might not be the brightest idea as it tends to struggle with larger datasets.